DHI/WaterBench-MIKE21SW-SouthernNorthSea/README.md

 A simulation can be performed with the [MIKE modelling software](https://www.dhigroup.com/technologies/mikepoweredbydhi), while supplying the following data for driving the model:

-- the water levels and current velocities on the North boundary
+- the spectral wave energy density on the North boundary
-- the water levels and current velocities on the South boundary
+- the spectral wave energy density on the South boundary
+- the water level and currents in the domain
 - wind velocities in the domain.

+This input data can be found in the [/input](/input) folder.
+Model parameters, e.g. bed resistance constant, can be calibrated by comparing the model simulations to observational data.

 The model outputs are provided both as point timeseries (dfs0) and as time-varying full-domain results (dfsu) including the variables in the table below.